Thibaut Courtois – Real Madrid and Belgium

 Welcome to our player profile page for Belgian keeper Thibaut Courtois.
-He will be crucial for Belgium at the World Cup later on this year, but for now why not read this Talent Scout report on him from September 2011.
+He was crucial for Belgium at the World Cup earlier this year, but for now why not read this Talent Scout report on him from September 2011.

 Talent Scout (September 2011)

 Chelsea may be one of the Premier League’s most successful sides but they also have one of the oldest squads.

 And this summer, with the future very much in mind, they signed up the goalkeeper who they expect to one day take over the gloves of current ﬁrst-choice Petr Cech.
 But within days of Thibaut Courtois completing his £8million move from Genk to Stamford Bridge in July, the new arrival was sent out on loan to Atletico Madrid.